Simone Raffini

-Simone Raffini (born 28 December 1996) is an Italian football player who plays for club Imolese.
+Simone Raffini (born 28 December 1996) is an Italian football player who plays for Serie D club Piacenza.

 Club career

 He made his Serie B debut for Cesena on 11 October 2015 in a game against Cagliari.

 On 11 September 2020 he signed a 2-year contract with Fermana.
 On 27 January 2021, he joined Paganese on loan.
 On 24 August 2021, his contract with Fermana was terminated by mutual consent.
 He subsequently joined Athletic Carpi in Serie D.